 Day 5 – Getting to know Brasov

-Visit the Black Church – The Black Church is part of the Historical Walking Tour you’ll do later, but for time reasons you might not get to go inside with the tour group.
+Visit the Black Church – The Black Church is part of the Historical Walking Tour; you’ll do it later, but for time reasons, you might not get to go inside with the tour group.
 A fire in the late 1600s burned most of the town and scorched the outside walls of the church, making it a black color.
-Now, you can explore the grounds of the church and attend organ concerts inside depending on the time of year.
+Now, you can explore the grounds of the church and attend organ concerts inside, depending on the time of year.

-Take the Historical Walking tour – A free walking tour is an awesome way to see the city and learn about the Brasov’s detailed history.
+Take the Historical Walking tour – A free walking tour is an awe-inspiring way to see the city and learn about Brasov’s detailed history.
 Walkabout Free Tours, the same company that does tours in Bucharest, also offers a free walking tour of Brasov.
-This tour will walk you through 800 years of Brasov’s history, showing you the main points of interest in the city.
+This tour will walk you through 800 years of Brasov’s history, showing you the city’s main points of interest.
 In addition to learning about the history, you’ll also pick up local tips from your guide.
 Depending on the season, the time of this tour changes.
 Now it’s listed as starting at 18:00 from town square but check their website before you plan your day.
 The tour is free to take but leaving a tip is customary.

 Day 6 – Take A Day Trip To Dracula’s Castle

 When people hear about Transylvania, many automatically think of Dracula.
 The Bran Fortress, also known as Dracula’s castle, is a medieval fortress in Transylvania and the perfect way to end your Bucharest and Brasov Itinerary.